 Automation Rules apply as the third and final automated process that applies to orders when they import into ShipStation (after Product Automation and Service Mapping).
 You may fine-tune your customization with Automation Rules more so than with other automated processes.

-Use a rule to specify at least one criterion and one action, like these example rules that handle order weight, residential orders, and order tags.
+Use a rule to specify at least one criterion and one action, like in these example rules that set criteria for order weight, residential addresses, and order tags.
 Thus, you could create a simple automation rule that affects all orders and only changes one thing, or create automation rules that can target only specific orders by using multiple criteria, like in this example.

 Automation applies to orders when one of the following occurs: